socketsupply/nat-traversal-spec/SPEC.md

 Earlier implementations of uPnP gained negative attention for security flaws.
 Many IT administrators still incorrectly assume all NAT port mapping protocols are unsafe.
 This is why these features are sometimes disabled.

-The first step is to request a port mapping from the NAT.
+The first step in communicating with the NAT is to request a port mapping.
 To do this, send a UDP packet to port `5351` of the gateway's internal IP address with the [following format](https://datatracker.ietf.org/doc/html/rfc6886#section-3.3), on an interval of 250ms until it gets a response.

 ```c
 struct request {